Taufik-Aegis/android-bootcamp/modules/stack.md

 1. When you compile your app, Android SDK (aapt) will generate resource ID to **R.java** file.
 The hexadecimal number you see (for example: 0x7f030000) is pointer to location of resource file in compiled Android resource.
 1. When you want to use the resource, you access the resource using ID from **R.java**.

+We can say that **R.java** file is the glue between the world of Java and the world of resources.
+It is an automatically generated file, and as such, you never modify it.
+It is recreated every time you change anything in the res directory, for example, when you add an image or add/edit XML file.

 #### Error in Accessing Resource ID